Sayali2408/Object-Detection-Model/README.md

 ## Object Detection Model

-## To train the YOLO model download the below dataset file
+## To train the YOLO model with dataset download the below file
 https://pjreddie.com/media/files/yolov3.weights

 ## Download the below file for gender framework